wkopp/bplda/README.rst

 Installation
 ============

-You can also install the package with
+You can install the package using

 ::